Published: 12.1.24

 Where Not to Ride

-Riding on paved roads is a strict no for quad bikes, which are primarily designed for off-road use.
+Riding on paved roads is strictly prohibited for quad bikes, which are primarily designed for off-road use.

 Riding on council land or in public parks without a designated area is also prohibited.